unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 The Black Art (for rich and brave people): master forking
 *********************************************************

+to trigger it: write 'f' to the master fifo

 This is the most dangerous of the reloading ways, but once mastered could lead to pretty cool results.

 The approach is calling fork() in the master, close all of the file descriptors excluded the socket-related once, and exec() a new uWSGI instance.

 You will end with two specular uWSGI instances working on the same sockets set

+The scary thing about it is how easy (just write a single char to the master fifo) is to trigger it...

 With a bit of mastery you can implement the zerg dance on top of it.